-The differences in these qualities are not likely to be immediately noticeable by most listeners, and the average consumer shouldn’t feel as though they need Wi-Fi in order to get good quality sound, but if you’re looking to maximize the quality, Wi-Fi is the better choice.
+The differences in these qualities are not likely to be immediately noticeable by most listeners.
+The average consumer shouldn’t feel they need Wi-Fi to get good-quality sound.
+Still, if you’re looking to maximize the quality, Wi-Fi is the better choice.

 It’s worth noting that there is a slight difference in power usage between Wi-Fi and Bluetooth connectivity.
-Wi-Fi technology tends to use a bit less power than Bluetooth, which can help provide longer battery life for portable products.
-This difference isn’t enough to justify using it as a key decision-making aspect but it is worth being aware of.
+Wi-Fi technology tends to use less power than Bluetooth, which can help provide longer battery life for portable products.
+This difference isn’t enough to justify using it as a key decision-making aspect, but it is worth being aware of.

 Ease of Setup

 Regarding ease of use, Bluetooth has a clear advantage over Wi-Fi.
 Bluetooth is designed to be simple and intuitive, making it easy for users to connect their devices and start streaming music.
 Wi-Fi, on the other hand, can be more complex and requires a more advanced setup process, including the configuration of a wireless network.